outlearn-content/outlearn-olp-spec/olp-spec.md

 ## Basic OLP Structure

 An OLP directory must contain an `outlearn.json` file at its root.
-This manifest file may contain four top-level keys:
+This manifest file may contain three top-level keys:

 * **"olpVersion"** - a [semantic version number](http://semver.org/) representing which version of the OLP format is being used here.
 It is optional, but *encouraged*, and will default to the latest version.
 * **"paths"** - an array of Path specs imported by this package.
 * **"modules"** - an array of Learning Module specs imported by this package.
-* **"assets"** - an array of Assets available to Modules imported by this package.

 Here's a very simple `outlearn.json` file: